Hableány disaster: Investigation

+The Transportation Safety Bureau investigates maritime accidents in Hungary.

-The technical report regarding the collision itself is released to the media in July 2020.
+The technical report regarding the collision itself was released to the media in July 2020.
 The reconstructed scene of collision is discussed in earlier paragraphs of this article.

 On 8 June 2019, the Budapest Metropolitan Police issued the first press release of its findings.
 The police found the captain of the sunken Hableány not responsible for the collision, based upon expert opinion.
 In October 2019, a separate investigation was underway to find out whether Viking Idun, a sister ship of the Viking Sigyn, which it was following not far behind when the collision occurred, failed to offer aid to victims of the collision.

 Legal proceedings

 The captain of the Viking Sigyn, Yuri Chaplinsky (also known as Yuri C.), a 64-year-old Ukrainian, was the only suspect.
 The court case began in March 2020 with prosecutors' accusation.
 The captain gave his account of the events for the first time in June and in September 2020.

 In March 2020, prosecutors charged Chaplinsky for "reckless misconduct in waterborne traffic leading to mass casualties" and "35 counts of failure to provide assistance" after the collision.
 During trial, prosecutors accused him for "distracted for personal reasons" during the crucial first five minutes after his ship left its mooring and "did not radio or send out emergency sound signals".
+In September 2023, Chaplinsky was sentenced to five years in prison after being found guilty of gross negligence, though he was acquitted on the charge of failure to provide help.